 However, Feinstein and some parents have said that many staff members appear to be want to “go back to the old way.”

-“The good news, I suppose, is that [Falcone’s resignation] communicates, in maybe the only effective way, to the rest of the staff, the seriousness of the violations,” Feinstein said.
-“It’s something which staff has again and again remarked in the last few weeks [that] it’s been blown out of proportion.”
+“The good news, I suppose, is that [Falcone’s resignation] communicates, in maybe the only effective way, to the rest of the staff, the seriousness of the violations,” Feinstein said, adding that some staff members, until now, have considered the situation has been “blown out of proportion.”

-Eileen Cassidy, education director at Villa Maria, a private school in Stamford that educates children with learning disabilities, earlier told The Darien Times about a meeting she had last school year regarding a Darien child who attends Villa Maria.
+Eileen Cassidy, education director at Villa Maria, a private school in Stamford that educates children with learning disabilities (which usually means they have dyslexia), earlier told The Darien Times about a meeting she had last school year regarding a Darien child who attends Villa Maria.

 The girl was being evaluated for services, and Darien essentially exited her from special education.